Kccendana/countryStats/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 -We would like to thank Microverse for helping us improve my skills in web design and give us opportunity to collaborate.
+And also thank you for the woderful design of [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>